About the College of Science and Mathematics

 Minors are available in most departments.

-Courses to fulfill the major requirements in the college may not be taken pass/fail.
+Courses to fulfill the major requirements in the college may not be taken pass/fail with the exception of courses that are only offered pass/fail.
 Only elective courses outside the major may be taken pass/fail.

 College general education requirements for the two undergraduate degrees extend beyond the minimum university general education requirements.
 The college requires an additional six credits in humanities and/or social sciences for the Bachelor of Science degree and an additional 12 credits for the Bachelor of Arts degree.
-This requirement may be fulfilled by any course having the following prefix: ADHM, ANTH, ARCH, ART, CJ, CLAS, COMM, ECON, ENGL, FREN, GEOG, GERM, HDFS, HIST, LA, LANG, MUSC, PHIL, POLS, PSYC, RELS, SOC, SPAN, THEA, WGS, or any course from the approved list of general education courses in humanities and social sciences (general education categories A and B).
+This requirement may be fulfilled by any degree-eligible course having the following prefix: ADHM, ANTH, ARCH, ART, CJ, CLAS, COMM, ECON, ENGL, FREN, GEOG, GERM, HDFS, HIST, LA, LANG, MUSC, PHIL, POLS, PSYC, RELS, SOC, SPAN, THEA, WGS, or any course from the approved list of general education courses in humanities and social sciences (general education categories A and B).
 These credits must come from outside the department of the studentís major.
 An adviser should be consulted for specific courses.
 Students also are encouraged to follow their own interests in choosing electives that go beyond the minimum requirements.
-Basic requirements for each degree include the following:

 Bachelor of Arts Degree

 B.A. degree requirements are the same as the B.S. degree with an additional six credits of humanities or social and behavioral sciences and the addition of two years of a modern foreign language.
 This means completion of the second year of college-level language or the equivalent.
-For example, students with two or three years of a foreign language in high school should enter second year college-level language.
-Students with four or more years of a foreign language in high school will be considered to have completed this requirement.
+Refer to the Bachelor of Arts Requirement using a Second Language section within the Academic Degree Information section of the Academic Policies.

 Specializations are provided for career preparation in a range of areas.